What is Mortgage Fraud?

 Home equity conversion mortgage (HECM)

-An HECM, explains the U.S. Department of Housing and Urban Development, is a way to use your home’s equity as a line of credit, for fixed monthly withdrawals or both.
+An HECM, explains the U.S. Department of Housing and Urban Development (HUD), is a way to use your home’s equity as a line of credit, for fixed monthly withdrawals or both.
 It could even help pay for a primary home.
 Homeowners have to be at least 62 years old to be eligible for HECMs.

 JFIA says that HCEM scammers buy foreclosed or abandoned homes through “straw buyers.”
 A straw buyer is typically someone with good credit whose name is used on the loan but who doesn’t live in the home, says the Department of Insurance, Securities and Banking (DISB).
 Sometimes the straw buyer is bribed, or their name is used without their knowledge.